- OUR Walking TOURS

 If you can get tickets that include a ranger talk, we recommend this option.

-If not, the theater walk-thru with a question and answer session are what you will experience, which may or may not be informative enough for some.
+If not, the theater walk-thru with a question and answer session is what you will experience, which may or may not be informative enough for some.

 We’ve posted a video of a 15-minute talk by a U.S. park ranger.
 Sometimes, a Park Service volunteer gives the talk from the stage.

-Despite some complaints about the lack of enthusiasm of the rangers, we find that most are good at telling the assassination story.
+Despite some complaints about the lack of enthusiasm shown by the rangers, we find that most are good at telling the assassination story.